apenara/gas-intellisense/README.md

 ## How It Works

 This extension bundles the official `@types/google-apps-script` type definitions and registers `.gs` files with VS Code's JavaScript language server.

-The TypeScript/JavaScript language server automatically provides IntelliSense using these type definitions.
+When you first open a `.gs` file, the extension will prompt you to set up your workspace for enhanced IntelliSense.
+If you agree:
+1. A `jsconfig.json` file will be created in your workspace
+2. Type definitions will be copied to your workspace's `node_modules/@types` folder
+3. You'll be prompted to reload VS Code to activate full IntelliSense

+**Opt-in by design** - The extension respects your workspace and only makes changes with your permission.
+You can also manually run the setup anytime using the command palette: `GAS: Setup Workspace`.

 **No internet connection required** - all type definitions are bundled with the extension.